oceanskibum/Lunchbox_Acid_Matrix/README.md

                     >>> SYSTEM ONLINE — WELCOME TO LUNCHBOX_ACID_VIZ
 ```

-> **Modular EDM LED Matrix Visualizer** for Raspberry Pi + Adafruit RGB Bonnet
+> **Modular LED Matrix Visualizer** for Raspberry Pi + Adafruit RGB Bonnet
-> Visuals that pulse to your bass, react to your motion, and melt minds on the dance floor.
+> Visuals that can be audio-reactive , motion-reactive, and mildly mind-reactive.
+Button mapped for easy mobile management.

 ---